dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 3. make sure that you can access the input files

 ```
-  ls -lsah /home/mshokrof/workshop_12Jan_2023_data/*
+ls /home/mshokrof/workshop_12Jan_2023_data/
 ```

-The workflow expects the input files to be stored in samples_table.csv and subsample_table.csv, and the configurations in config.yaml.
+The workflow expects the input files to be stored in `samples_table.csv` and `subsample_table.csv`, and the configurations in `config.yaml`.

 ## 6.2 Edit config.yaml
 1. open config.yaml using emacs/vim
 ```
 emacs config.yaml
 ```

 2. change the outputFolder and tempFolder to desired folders.
 We can just leave the default options

 3. close by pressing ctrl+x then ctrl+c

 ## 6.3 Edit sample_table.csv

-We should fill sample_table.csv with the metadata about our datasets.
+We should fill `sample_table.csv` with the metadata about our datasets.
 It is in csv format where each row represents a dataset.
 For each dataset, we add three comma separated columns:

 1. sample_name: id for each dataset
 2. sample_type: we define here the type for the datasets using the following types